LForward/EcoFood/README.md

 >
 > Reducled Calorie reward from 1450 to 1250

-Adjustments to this unique since it outputs 4 items.
+Adjustments to this unique recipe since it outputs 4 items.

 ### Boiled Sausage
 > Reduced fat nutrient from 27 to 25